 We are also discussing a settlement of a dispute with another customer and have also determined that it is probable we will reach a settlement with this customer.
-As of March 31, 2013, coverage on approximately 300 loans, representing total potential claim payments of approximately \$20 million, was affected by our decision to suspend rescissions for that customer.
+As of June 30, 2013, coverage on approximately 310 loans, representing total potential claim payments of approximately \$21 million, was affected by our decision to suspend rescissions for that customer.

 We recorded the estimated impact of the two probable settlements referred to above in our financial statements for the quarter ending December 31, 2012.
 The aggregate impact to loss reserves for the probable settlement agreements was an increase of approximately \$100 million.
 This impact was somewhat offset by impacts to our return premium accrual and premium deficiency reserve.
-There was no additional charge in the first quarter of 2013 as a result of executing these agreements, as the financial impact was in line with our original estimations.
 If we are not able to implement the Agreements, we intend to defend MGIC against any related legal proceedings, vigorously.

 The flow policies at issue with Countrywide are in the same form as the flow policies that we use with all of our customers, and the bulk policies at issue vary from one another, but are generally similar to those used in the majority of our Wall Street bulk transactions.
 The settlement with Countrywide may encourage other customers to pursue remedies against us.
-From January 1, 2008 through March 31, 2013, we estimate that total rescissions mitigated our incurred losses by approximately \$2.9 billion, which included approximately \$2.9 billion of mitigation on paid losses, excluding \$0.6 billion that would have been applied to a deductible.
-At March 31, 2013, we estimate that our total loss reserves were benefited from anticipated rescissions by approximately \$0.2 billion.
+From January 1, 2008 through June 30, 2013, we estimate that total rescissions mitigated our incurred losses by approximately \$2.9 billion, which included approximately \$3.0 billion of mitigation on paid losses, excluding \$0.6 billion that would have been applied to a deductible.
+At June 30, 2013, we estimate that our total loss reserves were benefited from anticipated rescissions by approximately \$0.1 billion.

 Before paying a claim, we review the loan and servicing files to determine the appropriateness of the claim amount.
 All of our insurance policies provide that we can reduce or deny a claim if the servicer did not comply with its obligations under our insurance policy, including the requirement to mitigate our loss by performing reasonable loss mitigation efforts or, for example, diligently pursuing a foreclosure or bankruptcy relief in a timely manner.
 We call such reduction of claims submitted to us "curtailments."
-In 2012 and the first quarter of 2013, curtailments reduced our average claim paid by approximately 4.1% and 4.7%, respectively.
+In 2012 and the first six months of 2013, curtailments reduced our average claim paid by approximately 4.1% and 5.1%, respectively.
 In addition, the claims submitted to us sometimes include costs and expenses not covered by our insurance policies, such as mortgage insurance premiums, hazard insurance premiums for periods after the claim date and losses resulting from property damage that has not been repaired.
 These other adjustments reduced claim amounts by less than the amount of curtailments.